-From 16 to 20 April, I joined over 1000 people from more than 59 countries (majority Global South) in Nusa Dua, Bali for the 2018 International Social and Behavior Change Communication (SBCC) Summit.
-The exceptionally well-run gathering explored what works in shifting social norms, changing behaviors and amplifying the voices of those who have most at stake in the success of development efforts.
+From 16 to 20 April, I joined over 1,000 people from more than 59 countries (majority Global South) in Nusa Dua, Bali for the 2018 International Social and Behaviour Change Communication (SBCC) Summit.
+The exceptionally well-run gathering explored what works in shifting social norms, changing behaviours and amplifying the voices of those who have most at stake in the success of development efforts.
 It was also designed to get into the ring with the issues of social justice and agenda setting that affect these decisions.

 Over the 5 days of talks, panel discussions and hands-on workshops, a number of dominant questions arose: